lsprr/luisparra.dev/README.md

 ## Features

-- **Responsive Design**: With the integration of vanilla framework, the website provides a seamless experience across various devices and screen sizes.
+- **Responsive Design**: With the integration of Sakura CSS, the website provides a seamless experience across various devices and screen sizes.
 - **Accessible**: The website has been designed with accessibility in mind, following best practices.
 - **Lightweight**: The site is lightweight and quick to load.